What is fog computing? Fog nodes simplify edge vs. cloud computing choice

 Edge analytics is an approach to data collection and analysis in which an automated analytical computation is performed on data at a sensor, network switch or other device instead of waiting for the data to be sent back to a centralized data store.

 Edge analytics has gained attention as the internet of things (IoT) model of connected devices has become more prevalent.
-In many organizations, streaming data from manufacturing machines, industrial equipment, pipelines and other remote devices connected to the IoT creates a massive glut of operational data, which can be difficult -- and expensive -- to manage.
-By running the data through an analytics algorithm as it's created, at the edge of a corporate network, companies can set parameters on what information is worth sending to a cloud or on-premises data store for later use -- and what isn't.
+In many organizations, streaming data from manufacturing systems, industrial equipment, pipelines and other remote devices connected to the IoT creates a massive glut of operational data, which can be difficult -- and expensive -- to manage.
+By running the data through an analytics algorithm as it's created -- at the edge of a corporate network -- companies can set parameters on what information is or isn't worth sending to a cloud or on-premises data store for later use.

 Analyzing data as it's generated can also decrease latency in the decision-making process on connected devices.
-For example, if sensor data from a manufacturing system points to the likely failure of a specific part, business rules built into the analytics algorithm interpreting the data at the network edge can automatically shut down the machine and send an alert to plant managers so the part can be replaced.
-That can save time compared to transmitting the data to a central location for processing and analysis, potentially enabling organizations to reduce or avoid unplanned equipment downtime.
+For example, if the sensor from a manufacturing system detects the likely failure of a specific part, business rules built into the analytics algorithm interpreting the data at the network edge can automatically shut down the machine and send an alert to plant managers so that the part can be replaced.
+This can save time compared with transmitting the data to a central location for processing and analysis, potentially letting organizations reduce or avoid unplanned equipment downtime.

 How is edge analytics used?

 One of the most common use cases for edge analytics is monitoring edge devices.
 This is particularly true for IoT devices.
-A data analytics platform might be deployed for the purpose of monitoring a large collection of devices for the purpose of making sure that the devices are functioning normally.
+A data analytics platform might be deployed for monitoring a large collection of devices and ensuring the devices are functioning normally.
 If a problem does occur, an edge analytics platform might be able to take corrective action automatically.
-If automatic remediation isn't possible, then the platform might instead provide the IT staff with actionable insights that will help them to fix the problem.
+If automatic remediation isn't possible, then the platform could instead provide the IT staff with actionable insights to help them fix the problem.

 Benefits of edge analytics

 • Near real-time analysis of data.
 Because analysis is performed near the data -- often on board the device itself -- the data can be analyzed in near real time.
-This would simply not be the case if the device had to transmit the data to a back-end server in the cloud or in a remote data center for processing.
+However, this wouldn't be the case if the device had to transmit the data to a back-end server in the cloud or to a remote data center for processing.

 • Possible reduction of costs.
 Significant costs are associated with traditional big data analytics.
 Regardless of whether the data is processed in a public cloud or in an organization's own data center, there are costs tied to data storage, data processing and bandwidth consumption.
 Some of the edge analytics platforms for IoT devices use the IoT device's hardware to perform the data analytics, thereby eliminating the need for back-end processing.